PreethiAnanthBabu/Aws-Solution-Architect-Labs/Cloud computing/Features.md

 # Cloud Deployment Models:
      Cloud deployment models describe where your cloud infrastructure runs and how it’s connected.
      1.Public Cloud- Your applications and data run on AWS infrastructure, shared securely with other customers.
+       How it works in AWS
+         -Runs in AWS Regions and Availability Zones -Uses shared physical hardware
+         -Isolation is done using VPC, IAM, and security controls -You do not own or manage the hardware
+       AWS Examples
+         -EC2 instances in a VPC
+         -S3 bucket
+	    -RDS databases
+       Key characteristics
+         -Pay-as-you-go
+         -Easy to scale up/down
+	    -No hardware management
+	    -High availability
+       Best for
+         -Websites & mobile apps
+         -Startups and enterprises
+         -Dev/Test environments
+	2.Private Cloud- Private cloud provides exclusive, dedicated infrastructure for a single organization.
+	  How it works in AWS
+	    -Resources are dedicated, not shared
+	    -Can be:
+             On-premises private cloud
+             AWS-hosted private cloud
+	  AWS Ways to Build Private Cloud
+         -Dedicated Hosts – physical servers for one customer -Dedicated Instances – EC2 on dedicated hardware -AWS Outposts – AWS services on-premises
+       Key characteristics
+         -More control and isolation
+	    -Better for compliance
+	    -Higher cost
+	    -Less elastic than public cloud
+	  Best for
+         -Banking & healthcare
+         -Regulatory workloads
+         -Legacy applications
+	3.Hybrid Cloud- Part of your system runs on-premises, and part runs on AWS.
+       How it works in AWS
+         -On-prem ↔ AWS connected via:
+         -VPN
+         -Direct Connect
+       Example
+         -Database on-prem
+         -Application servers on AWS
+       Best for
+         -Gradual migration to AWS
+         -Disaster recovery
+         -Compliance requirements
+	4.Multi Cloud- Using more than one cloud providers How it works
+         -AWS + Azure + GCP
+         -Managed via orchestration or containers
+       Example
+         -App hosted on AWS
+         -Backup or analytics on Azure
+       Best for
+         -Vendor lock-in avoidance
+         -Global redundancy